 MLPs are typically structured such that common units and general partner interests have first priority to receive quarterly cash distributions up to an established minimum amount ("MQD").
 Common units and general partner interests also accrue arrearages in distributions to the extent that the MQD is not paid.
 Once common units and general partner interests have been paid, subordinated units receive distributions of up to the MQD.
 However, subordinated units do not accrue arrearages.
-Distributable cash in excess of the MQD paid to both common and subordinated units is distributed to both common and subordinated units general partner operates the business in a manner that causes distributions paid per common unit surpassing specified target levels.
+Distributable cash in excess of the MQD paid to both common and subordinated units is distributed to both common and subordinated units generally on a pro rata basis.
+The general partner is also eligible to receive incentive distributions if the general partner operates the business in a manner that causes distributions paid per common unit surpassing specified target levels.
 As the general partner increases cash distributions to the limited partners, the general partner receives an increasingly higher percentage of the incremental cash distributions.
 A common arrangement provides that the general partner can reach a tier at which it receives 50% of every incremental dollar paid to common and subordinated unitholders.
 These incentive distributions encourage the general partner to streamline costs, increase capital expenditures, and acquire assets in order to increase the partnership's cash flow and raise the quarterly cash distribution in order to reach higher tiers.
 Such results benefit all security holders of the MLP.